gknowles/dimcli/README.md

 ## Sample Usage

 Check out the complete [documentation](https://gknowles.github.io/dimcli/), you'll be glad you did!
-Thorough with many examples.
+Thorough with many examples and a quick reference.

 ~~~ C++
 #include "dimcli/cli.h"